-This Itinerary Takes you from The dry rocky canyons of north-western Colorado, to the lush, Aspen filled mountains of the Maroon Bells wilderness.
-Crystal clear Glacial melt fills the lakes throughout this beautiful wilderness.
-The route also take you over Independence Pass (12,095 ft).
+This Itinerary takes you from the dry rocky canyons of north-western Colorado, to the lush, Aspen filled mountains of the Maroon Bells Wilderness.
+Crystal clear glacial melt fills the lakes throughout this beautiful wilderness.
+This route also take you from Denver over Independence Pass (12,095 ft).
 The traverse affords you wonderful views of the Collegiate Peaks Wilderness (south), and the Mount Massive Wilderness (North).
 From the East side of the pass, you drop down into the San Isabel National Forest.
 Finally you climb over Weston Pass (11,921).
 You will cross the continental divide 3 times on this trip!
-This Itinerary would be good for an 7-14 Day adventure.
+This Rental Itinerary is great for a 7-14 Day Campervan Adventure.
 Be safe and enjoy!

 Day 1.
 Leave Golden, CO and head west on I-70.
 Your initial 40 miles will take you through the historic mining towns of Idaho Springs and Georgetown.
 On a longer trip, stopping in these quaint little towns is highly recommended.
 See maps and Points of Interest Pages for things to see and do in these spots.
 Continue on I-70 west towards Glenwood Springs, CO.
 At exit 157, take CO-131 North towards Steamboat Springs for approx. 25 miles.
 On the left you will see Colorado River Rd. follow this for approx 10 miles to Elby Creek Rd.
 This is a very bumpy dirt road, so take it slow.
 At 3.6 miles on this road, there will be a road sign for rd 8544.
 There is great camping here, along with a really fun 4×4 trail that leads to the top of a bluff with amazing views and a great place to camp.
 Relax and enjoy the night.